bcgov/mds/USAGE.md

 ```
 .\mds.ps1
 ```
-If you have run the above script, you should be ready to proceed to "Generating Test Data"
+If you have run the above script, you should be ready to proceed to "Developing with MDS".
+Otherwise if you haven't, or if you are on a mac or linux system, follow the next steps:

 1. Rebuild all your images to have the new envt.